Company secretary

 Career prospects

 Support with career development varies between employers.
-CGI offers support through a range of resources, workshops, seminars, conferences and special interest groups, which help professionals in specific sectors share working practices and support each other.
+CGIUKI offers support through a range of resources, workshops, seminars, conferences and special interest groups, which help professionals in specific sectors share working practices and support each other.

-It's important that you keep up to date with developments in legislation throughout your career by reading professional journals, such as CGI's Governance & Compliance magazine, and newsletters.
+It's important that you keep up to date with developments in legislation throughout your career by reading professional journals, such as CGIUKI's Governance & Compliance magazine, and newsletters.
 Networking and sharing working practices with other company secretaries, both formally and informally, is also recommended.

 Geographical mobility can be helpful for career development, particularly in the early stages.
 With experience, it's possible to progress to board level or move into a directorate head or department head role.
 Alternatively, you can set up a business advising clients, act as company secretary for small companies, or work as a company formation agent.